accessibilitywars/zaw2/content/pages/privacy.md

 This site does not store data in the browser to be shared, sent, or sold to third-parties.
 No personal information is shared, sent, or sold to third-parties.

 However, several pages on this site includes embedded youtube videos, which does contain tracking code.
+If that is a concern, blocking YouTube will not affect AW2 functionality in any way.

 ## Analytics Policy

-AW2 uses Cabin Analytics to track page views and content popularity in an ethical, sustainable way.
+AW2 uses Cabin to track page views and content popularity in a cookie-free, privacy-preserving, ethical, sustainable way.
 See our [privacy page at Cabin for more details](https://withcabin.com/privacy/aw2.help)

 ## Advertising Policy

 Accessibility Wars does not advertise, sell ad space or otherwise leverage its users for profit.
 We believe in an open internet for accessibility reasons.

-**Effective Date:** _August 7, 2025_
+**Effective Date:** _August 10, 2025_